cap-js/docs/java/security.md

 [empty link]()
 ### Configure IAS and XSUAA Authentication (Hybrid) { #hybrid}

-It is possible to support IAS-authentication and XSUAA-authentication at the same time (hybrid).
+It is posible to support IAS-authentication and XSUAA-authentication at the same time (hybrid).
 In this case, the CAP application will accept tokens issued by IAS and XSUAA.

 Your application is secured by the hybrid mode **automatically**, if
 1. You enabled IAS-authentication as described in [Configure IAS Authentication](#ias)